-The four well-being objectives filter down to the Environmental Health Service via the Public Protection Service Plan/SOAP.
+The four well-being objectives filter down to Environmental Service via the Public Protection Service Plan/SOAP.
 The 'Golden Thread' is visible from the Corporate plan through the Public Protection Plan (SOAP) and within this Food Service Plan and individual officers annual review and performance plan.